Some of the links on this site are affiliate links.

-Though this may seem like a mess of bad news, there is actually a beneficial trade-off here:
+Though this may seem like a mess of bad news, there is actually a helpful trade-off here:

 Enter: Financial Independence

-While the older concept of retirement is tied to ‘finishing’ working at usually a singular job after a long period of time, financial independence is a personalized goal that determines exactly when you don’t need to work anymore.
+While the older concept of retirement is tied to ‘finishing’ working at usually one job after a long period of time, financial independence is a personalized goal that determines exactly when you don’t need to work anymore.

 Simply put, financial independence is the total amount of money you need to earn in your lifetime in order to cover all of your life’s expenses.

-Generally speaking, you can stop working when you can afford to pay your expenses without using active income (jobs, businesses managed, etc).
+Generally speaking, you can stop working when you can afford to pay your expenses without using active income (jobs, actively managed businesses, etc).

 What Are My Options for Paying for Retirement?